Tips For Buying And Selling On eBay Spain

 Take a look at the eBay Spain homepage and go straight to “ofertas” to find the latest items on sale at reduced prices.
 Filter by most popular items or by groups: electronics, gardening, fashion and more.

 Over 80% of items sold are new, with many listed by big stores.
 For electronics and home appliances carry out a quick comparison with Amazon, Media Markt and El Corte Ingles.
 Remember to factor in any delivery charges!
 If you use the Advanced Search feature you can filter for items without delivery charges.

 When it’s an unknown company that’s selling, Google the company name and the word “quejas” or “reclamaciones” to see if you find negative information outside of eBay.

-Buying Secondhand Items on eBay
+Buying Secondhand On eBay

 Don’t dismiss secondhand, sometimes prices are a lot lower than brand new especially after Christmas or Valentine’s Day.
 People sell their unwanted gifts and want cash without having to wait.

 Find the final bid price of the same, or similar, items on previous eBay auctions.
 This will give you an idea of what an item is really worth before deciding whether to go ahead with a bid.

 When it comes to bidding, know yourself and your limits!
 Some people get caught in emotion of an auction and end up paying a lot more than they planned.